susmit31/obsidian/English-essays.md

 ### Conclusion
  The problems associated with pollution will likely plague us for decades to come, but we are at a tipping-point where we still can prevent a runaway collapse of the entire ecosystem.
 As we move forward, we must choose and invent ways to develop our economy without exploiting the nature.
+Each of us must ensure that we are doing our part in getting out of this mess that we ourselves have created.
+Although most statistics so far paint a bleak and sombre picture of what the future is to behold, maybe we should find solace in our ability to cooperate in times of crises.
+As the British Biologist *Sir David Attenborough* has eloquently articulated,

+> "If working apart we're a force powerful enough to destabilize our planet, then surely working together we're powerful enough to save it."